FMJansen/fmjansen.com/about.md

 ## Floris & other things

 Next to design, I have some hobbies, too, of which some accidently transformed into freelancing activities: web development, graphic design and photo&shy;graphy.
-Additionally, I end up spending a lot of my spare time on activities by the [study association](https://svid.nl/about) of our faculty: I was in two **committees and the board** over the past few years.
-Last year, I worked on improving our education as part of the **[Faculty Student Council](https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/faculty-student-council-fsr/)**.
+Additionally, I end up spending a lot of my spare time on the [study association](https://svid.nl/about) of our faculty: I was in two **committees and the board** and I worked on improving our education as part of the **[Faculty Student Council](https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/faculty-student-council-fsr/)**.
 I also volunteer at my [scouting club](https://scoutingoost1.nl/), where I manage things like the website, our IT and the finances as part of the board.

 In 2020, I created [Inclusief Design](https://inclusief.design), an initiative to make the Dutch design scene more inclusive.
 Right now, it’s mostly a collection of insights and resources.